wandb/docs/docs/support/difference_team_entity_user_entity_mean_me.md

 tags:
    - None
 ---

-A team is a collaborative workspace for a group of users working on the same projects, while an entity refers to either a username or a team name.
-When you log runs in W&B, you can set the entity to your personal account or a team account `wandb.init(entity="example-team")`.
+A team serves as a collaborative workspace for users working on the same projects.
+An entity represents either a username or a team name.
+When logging runs in W&B, set the entity to a personal or team account using `wandb.init(entity="example-team")`.